CorrelAidxNL/CorrelAidxNL.github.io/README.md

 Details about how to add certain standard content should be added here.

+### General Tips
+Sometimes websites don't work as you expect.
+Here are some tips.
+* __Cache__.
+To avoid continuously downloading the same files, browsers make extensive use of caching.
+This means that a change to an existing file will not be immediately visible, since the browser will simply serve the old version of that file from the cache rather than downloading the new one.
+To see you changes when this happens, do a hard refresh of the page (e.g. ctrl-shirt-r for Firefox on Windows.)

 ### Getting Started
 Certain standard items from the data science toolkit are assumed here.
 * GitHub account with relevant access rights.